This site is intended for Great Britain healthcare professionals only

 Learn more about flexible dosing in patients on Cibinqo.

-AD=atopic dermatitis; AE=adverse event; BSA=body surface area; CI=confidence interval; DLQI=Dermatology Life Quality Index; EASI=Eczema Area and Severity Index; IGA=Investigator’s Global Assessment; LSM=least squares mean; JAK=Janus kinase; OD=once daily; PDE4=Type 4 cyclic nucleotide phosphodiesterase; POEM=Patient-Oriented Eczema Measure; PP-NRS=Peak Pruritus Numerical Rating Scale; SCORAD=SCORing Atopic Dermatitis; SD=standard deviation.
+AD=atopic dermatitis; AE=adverse event; BSA=body surface area; CI=confidence interval; DLQI=Dermatology Life Quality Index; EASI=Eczema Area and Severity Index; IGA=Investigator’s Global Assessment; LSM=least squares mean; JAK=Janus kinase; OD=once daily; Q2W= once every two weeks; POEM=Patient-Oriented Eczema Measure; PP-NRS=Peak Pruritus Numerical Rating Scale; SCORAD=SCORing Atopic Dermatitis; SD=standard deviation.

 References: